-In the previous lecture, we looked at some methods for learning probabilistic models which took the form of simple distributions (e.g. Bernoulli or Gaussian).
-But often the data we're trying to model is much more complex.
+In Lectures 7-8, we looked at some methods for learning probabilistic models which took the form of simple distributions (e.g. Bernoulli or Gaussian).
+But often the data we're trying to model is more complex.
 For instance, it might be multimodal.
 This means that there are several different modes, or regions of high probability mass, and regions of smaller probability mass in between.